The Title V Maternal and Child Health Services Block Grant to States Program guidance defines the significance of this goal as follows:

 Summary of the Evidence

 - Evidence Review: Brief.
-A three-page summary of report methodologies, results, key findings, and implications.
-Coming soon.
+A four-page summary of report methodologies, results, key findings, and implications.

 National Resource Center for Patient/Family-Centered Medical Home Promising Practices: Access promising practices that have been selected by an expert workgroup as innovative and promising in pediatric medical home implementation.